Home · Blog · Equipment Types

 Build a complete asset register

 List every crane, hoist, forklift, and lifting accessory.
-Use QR labels to tag physical items.
+Assign a unique identifier to each item.
 If you cannot count your accessories, you cannot manage their examination schedule.

 2

 Crane: 12 months.
 Fork arms from that crane: 6 months.
 Slings used with that crane: 6 months.
-Track separately — same asset record system, different intervals.
+Track each at its own interval within the same asset management system.

 3

-When scheduling your annual crane examination, book the accessory examination for the same visit and again 6 months later.
+When booking the annual crane examination, schedule the accessory examination for the same visit and again 6 months later.
 Two visits per year, not one.

 4